codeemoji/codeemoji-plugin/README.md

 type of element to be analyzed and answers whether it is necessary to add an inlay hint according to the logic of the concrete child class.

-**codEEmoji** provides six abstract classes that directly extend _CESimpleCollector_ that allow you to abstract the collect of elements of type _Class_, _Method_ and _Variable (Field, Parameter and Local Variable)_, in addition to elements that are
+The **codEEmoji** provides six abstract classes that directly extend _CESimpleCollector_ that allow you to abstract the collect of elements of type _Class_, _Method_ and _Variable (Field, Parameter and Local Variable)_, in addition to elements that are